-Lucky bamboo is an awesome indoor plant that’s popular for its minimalistic and chic design.
-If you’ve got one of these beauties and it’s been growing strong, you can propagate it to create more plants.
-Once you’ve propagated, let the new plants grow for a bit and either decorate your home with your own indoor lucky bamboo garden, or give them away to friends.
-They’re believed to bring owners luck and good fortune, so they’re great to give as birthday or housewarming gifts.
+Lucky bamboo is an awesome and aesthetic indoor plant that’s popular for its minimalistic, chic design and ease of care.
+If you already have one of these beauties and it’s been growing strong, you can propagate it to create more plants.
+We’ll walk you through the steps and methods for how to propagate lucky bamboo successfully so you can decorate your home with your own unique indoor garden or give them away to friends and family.

-The good news is, not only does lucky bamboo do well at being propagated, the process is super simple.
-All you need in order to get more lucky bamboo plants is:
+Here’s the good news: Not only does lucky bamboo do well with being propagated, but the process is also super simple.
+All you need in order to get more lucky bamboo plants is a few clean garden tools and supplies:

 - Distilled water

-Now that you’re confident you can easily complete the process for propagating your lucky bamboo plant, let’s get into the details.
-While the steps are straightforward, there are some things you need to keep in mind to ensure successful propagation.
+Now that you know you can easily complete the process of propagating your lucky bamboo plant, let’s get into the details.
+While the steps are fairly straightforward, there are some things you need to keep in mind to grow lucky bamboo cuttings successfully.

 Choose the right parent stalk

-If you’ve got several lucky bamboo stalks in one container, pull them out and carefully separate the roots of each stalk so you can examine them.
-Select a stalk that’s healthy enough to withstand the propagation process.
-The one you select should:
+If you’ve got several lucky bamboo stalks in one container, pull them out and carefully separate the roots of each stalk so you can examine each one.
+Select a stalk that’s healthy enough to withstand the propagation process base on the following criteria:

-- Have at least two nodes, which are lines on the stalk from where leaves grow
+- Has at least two nodes (lines on the stalk from where leaves grow)

-- Have a healthy offshoot to cut off
+- Has a healthy offshoot to cut off

 - Dark green in color